antonmi/flowex/README.md

 As expected, pipeline returned `%FunPipeline{}` struct with `number: 3`. `a`, `b` and `c` were set from options.

 Another way is using `Flowex.Client` module which implements GenServer behavior.
-`Flowex.Client.start\1` function receives pipeline struct as an argument.
+The `Flowex.Client.start\1` function receives pipeline struct as an argument.
 Then you can use `run/2` function.
 See example below:
 ```elixir
 client_pid = Flowex.Client.start(pipeline)